 Bard CEP first year graduate students attended NYSERDA‘s Environmental Monitoring, Evaluation, and Protection in New York: “Linking Science and Policy” conference in Albany yesterday.
 It was a jam-packed day of presentations, discussion and networking covering a range of topics such as alternative energy technologies, modeling/mapping tools, biomass heating and natural gas extraction.
 Presentations included an overview of the recently released ClimAID report, highlighting effective climate change adaptation strategies for New York, and proposed DEC regulations for hydrofracking in the Marcellus Shale.

-Topicsagriculture bard college business C2C Fellows C2CFellows carbon clean energy climate climate change communication conferences conservation development ecosystems education energy environment environmental economics espanol faculty food food security fracking India intern international internship leadership Master's International National Climate Seminar natural gas news Oaxaca peace corps policy politics Renewable Energy samoa students sustainability travel water Youth Voices on Sustainability
+Topicsagriculture Asia Asia and the Environment Bard CEP bard college business C2C Fellows C2CFellows carbon clean energy climate climate change communication conferences conservation development ecosystems education energy environment environmental economics espanol faculty food fracking intern international internship leadership LIASE Master's International National Climate Seminar natural gas news Oaxaca peace corps policy politics Renewable Energy samoa students sustainability travel water Youth Voices on Sustainability